nverchev/drytorch/docs/tutorials/getting_started.md

     """This dataset trains the network to reconstruct the image.

     Attributes:
-        image_downsampled: the image to upsample.
+        downsampled_image: the image to upsample.
     """

     def __init__(self, downsampled_image: torch.Tensor) -> None: